Working with Iterators

 containsKey (iterable $iterable, $key): bool

-Searches for a given key in an iterator.
+Searches for a given key within an iterator.
 Uses strict comparison (===

 ) to check for a match.
 Returns